Tia Lee

-Tia Lee Yu-fen (李毓芬 (Li Yufen); born 11 May 1985) is a singer and actress from Taiwan.
+Tia Lee Yu-fen (李毓芬 (Lǐyùfēn); born 11 May 1985) is a singer and actress from Taiwan.
 She is a former member of the girl band Dream Girls.

-Tia Lee has modelled at major fashion shows and appeared on the covers of fashion magazines ELLE, Marie Claire, MILK, GQ, FHM, Girlfriend (女友), Urban Beauty (都市丽人), Hua Liu (华流), and FG Beauty (FG 美妆), and Rollercoaster.
-She shares beauty and fashion tips through a number of Vogue's social media channels.
+Tia Lee has modelled at major fashion shows and appeared on the cover of Elle Malaysia, Elle Vietnam, FG 美妆 Beauty Taiwan, FHM China, Harper's Bazaar Indonesia, Harper's Bazaar Vietnam, L'Officiel Malaysia, L'Officiel Singapore, L'Officiel Vietnam, Marie Claire Hong Kong, and digital covers of Elle Singapore, Harper's Bazaar Thailand, Vogue Hong Kong, and more.

 Lee is an advocate of women empowerment's.
 She established the #EmpowerHer movement to raise awareness and support for women-centric charitable organisations.

 Education

 Lee graduated from Dao Jiang Senior High School of Nursing and Home Economics majoring in cosmetology.

 Music career

 In 2010, Lee, Emily Song and Puff Kuo formed the Dream Girls.
 In 2011, Dream Girls released their debut EP "Beautiful Dreams", and Li Yufen also starred in the short musical movie Dying For Love.

 In 2016, Lee joined Sony Music and released the music single Not Good Enough.
 In July she participated in the charity song Give It A Home.